MaysHroub/DPCoinsGame/README.md

-# DPCoinGame
+# Optimal Coin Game Strategy with Dynamic Programming 🪙
-*"Optimal strategy for a game using dynamic programming."*
+Or known as *"Optimal strategy for a game using dynamic programming".*

 ## Overview
 DPCoinsGame is a dynamic programming-based game where players take turns choosing coins (first or last coins only) strategically to maximize their score.